recfab/recfab/resume.md

-# Yael Namen
+---
+title: "Yael Namen"
+---

+phone
+~ 206-330-5026

+email
+~ yael.namen@icloud.com

-Software Generalist with **15+ years of experience**, with a holistic view of the of the SDLC, and a focus on the "Dev" side of DevOps.
+Software Generalist with **15+ years of experience**, specializing in distributed systems, and an eye towards both sides of the DevOps lifecycle.

 ## Experience

 ### Wizards of the Coast

-May 2013--Present
+May 2013--February 2023

-#### Senior Infrastructure Engineer
+#### Senior DevOps Engineer

 - Aiding product teams in their migration effort from internal instance of GitLab to SaaS Gitlab (i.e. gitlab.com)
 - Building Kubernetes clusters and installing "infrastructure services" onto said cluster with Argo CD